 The relative emission mask is described by a triplet (frequency offset (MHz), relative emission level (dBc) and reference bandwidth (MHz)).
 The emission floor is defined in e) of this Appendix.

-The interfering transmitter power pit (dBm) at fit is used for evaluating the link budget with the wanted receiver (i.e. power control).
+The interfering link transmitter power pit (dBm) at fit is used for evaluating the link budget with the interfering link receiver (i.e. power control).

 c) Principle of determination of interfering power

 Figure 15 shows the principle of determination of the interfering power.
-If fit  fvr, then the interfering frequencies falls exactly in the receiving band of the victim receiver (co-channel interference).
+If fit  fvr, then the interfering frequencies falls exactly in the receiving band of the victim link receiver (co-channel interference).

 For simplification within the algorithms, the mask function pmi is normalized to a 1 Hz reference bandwidth: